Donald Trump Jr mocked after trying to explain Godfather reference at Jan 6 hearing

 ‘Just a reference for going all in.
 I think it is a Godfather reference’

-Donald Trump Jr was ridiculed on social media after he was asked to explain what he meant by “go to the mattresses” in texts with the White House chief of staff during the final hearing of the January 6 committee.
+Donald Trump Jr was ridiculed on social media after he was asked to explain what he meant by “go to the mattresses” in texts with the White House chief of staff.

-The pre-recorded testimony of the former president’s eldest son was played during Thursday’s hearing.
+The pre-recorded testimony of the former president’s eldest son was played during Thursday’s hearing of the January 6 committee.

 In his texts to Mark Meadows, Mr Trump Jr appeared to implore him to force his father, Donald Trump, to stop the attack at the Capitol by his followers.

-“He’s got to condemn this shit.
+“He’s got to condemn this s***.
 Asap.
-The Capitol police tweet is not enough,” Mr Trump Jr said in one of the text messages to Mr Meadows which was displayed on the screen.
+The Capitol police tweet is not enough,” Mr Trump Jr said in one of the text messages to Mr Meadows which was displayed on the screen during the prime time hearing.

 Mr Meadows replied: “I am pushing it hard.
 I agree.”